-As should be very clear by now, John is a very strong advocate for passive investing.
+As should be very clear by now, John is a firm advocate for passive investing.
 He has also criticized the active funds that are charging too many fees and not consistently beating the market anyway.
 He also believes in minimizing the cost of one’s portfolio.

-One great thing that he advocates for, is having a very simple portfolio.
-He only owns two funds.
-One stock index fund and one bond index fund.
+One great thing that he advocates for very simple portfolios.
+He only owns two funds: one stock index fund and one bond index fund.
 He also does not like rebalancing.
-On the long-term, it will not help to rebalance according to him.
+In the long-term, it will not help to rebalance, according to him.

-Another thing that John Bogle advise is to be wary of your emotions.
+Another thing that John Bogle advises is to be wary of your emotions.
 Emotions are never good when you are investing.
-They make you take very bad decisions that will reduce the performance of your portfolio.
+They make you make awful decisions that will reduce the performance of your portfolio.

 It is also interesting to note that John Bogle does not invest himself outside of the United States.
 He does not have anything against other stock markets.
-But he believes in investing into what he knows best.
-This goes against Vanguard own research and against most conventional advice.
+But he believes in investing in what he knows best.
+This belief goes against Vanguard’s research and most conventional advice.

 Mutual funds and ETFs

 Today, all Vanguard mutual funds are also available as Exchange Traded Funds (ETFs).
 However, John Bogle does not like ETFs.
-The reason is simple, they are too easy to buy and sell.
-Mutual funds cannot be sold and bought so easily.
+The reason is simple.
+They are too easy to buy and sell.
+Mutual funds cannot be sold and purchased so easily.

 He believes that investors are timing the market too much with the ETFs.
 And this may well be true for some investors.
-However, he recognized that there are some good uses for ETFs.
-If the investors are holding them long-term, they are a good alternative to mutual funds.
-Investors should simply use them like mutual funds.
+However, he recognized that there are some excellent uses for ETFs.
+If the investors are holding them long-term, they are an excellent alternative to mutual funds.
+Investors should use them like mutual funds.

 He does not even fly first class.
-This is really impressive.
-If I had so much money, I would definitely fly first class.
-This shows that he is really frugal in essence, not by necessity.
+It is really impressive.
+If I had so much money, I would fly first class.
+It shows that he is frugal, in essence, not by necessity.
 His only known extravagance is to take one week off in Winter and go to a resort in Florida.
-This is not really extravagant for such a man.
+I do not think this is extravagant for such a man.

 During his life, John Bogle has written many books.
 A lot of these books are about mutual funds, John Bogle’s favorite subject.
 So far, I have only read The Little Book of Common Sense Investing.
-This was really good.
+It is an excellent book.
 It was showing that you really should invest in index funds and not active funds.
 You are saving on fees.
 And you are also reducing your risks.
 Because fund managers are not consistently beating the market.
 Therefore, it is much better to get the returns of the market.

 But John Bogle wrote many more funds.
 The most famous one is probably Common Sense on Mutual Funds.
 Most people consider this book a classic.
 But he also wrote books on Vanguard.
 For instance, The Creation and Building of the Vanguard group.
 Overall, his books are very well rated.

-His investment advice is very smart and his example should be followed by most investors.
-Investing in cheap index funds rather than expensive active funds makes a lot of sense.
-And also, keeping a small and simple portfolio will only help you!
+His investment advice is brilliant, and most investors should follow his example.
+Investing in low-cost index funds rather than expensive active funds makes a lot of sense.
+And also, keeping a small and straightforward portfolio will only help you!
 And he managed to stay frugal despite having a net worth of around 80 million.
 I think he is a great example!

 What do you think about John Bogle?
 Did you learn new things about him?
 Do you have any more information on him?